Regulatory takings in the United States: Supreme Court jurisprudence

-Pennsylvania Coal
+Pennsylvania Coal Co. v.
+Mahon

 In 1922, the Supreme Court held in Pennsylvania Coal Co. v.
 Mahon that governmental regulations that went "too far" were a taking.
 Justice Oliver Wendell Holmes, writing for the majority of the court, stated that "[t]he general rule at least is that while property may be regulated to a certain extent, if regulation goes too far it will be recognized as a taking."
 Before the court, was a Pennsylvanian law that forbade all mining under inhabited land.
 The Court held this law to be a taking of the coal owned by the Pennsylvania Coal Company.

 The early mining operations often removed so much of the underground coal that the mines became a hazard to the miners underground and to those residing on the surface.
 For this reason, the Pennsylvania legislature acted to limit the amount of material that could be removed from the mines below in order to leave sufficient underground support below.
 Pennsylvania Coal Co. v.
 Mahon involved an action by an individual landowner who sought to prevent a mining operation from violating this law, undermining his or her home.
 Under Pennsylvania law, the deed also conveyed the right to surface support to the coal company which could thus remove subsurface coal even if that caused subsidence.
 The coal companies argued in Pennsylvania Coal that they had acquired a right to mine the coal and the right to allow the surface to collapse because these rights had been purchased from the original landowners.
 The owner's deed conveyed the surface but in express terms reserved the right to remove all the coal.
 The state and the surface landowners argued that the right to cause surface collapse was not property.
 The deed provided that the grantee takes the premises with that risk and waives all claim for damages that may arise from mining out the coal.
 The coal company essentially owned a property right to mine as much as it wished.
 Over a dissent by Justice Brandeis, the court ruled that Pennsylvania's statute deprived the coal companies of the right to mine their coal.

 The Holmes opinion is considered one of the most important opinions in the history of takings law.

-Penn Central

-The "polestar" of regulatory takings jurisprudence is Penn Central Transp.
-Co. v.
-New York City (1973).
-In Penn Central, the Court denied a takings claim brought by the owner of Grand Central Terminal following refusal of the New York City Landmarks Preservation Commission to approve plans for construction of 50-story office building over Grand Central Terminal.
-Penn Central contended that under the New York Historical Preservation Law, it was entitled to derive a net income from Grand Central Terminal, but the city's regulation had forced it into an indefinite deficit condition.
-The trial court agreed but its decision was reversed on appeal.